garagehive/garagehive.github.io/docs/garagehive-gh-entitlements.md

    ![](media/garagehive-gh-entitlement-company2.png)

 3. In the page opened, choose the component you wish to assign to the company.
 Then, click on **Assign** in the menu bar to assign it.
-To remove an assignment, select **Remove** from the menu bar.
+4. To remove an assignment, select **Remove** from the menu bar.

    ![](media/garagehive-gh-entitlement-company3.png)

-4. The company will now have the assigned entitlement.
+5. The company will now have the assigned entitlement.

 [Go back to top](#top)

 ### Assigning GH Entitlements to Locations
-To assign GH Entitlements for companies in your system, follow these steps if your system is licensed for multiple companies:
+To assign GH Entitlements for companies in your system, follow these steps if your system is licensed for multiple locations:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Locations**, and select the related link.

    ![](media/garagehive-gh-entitlement-location1.png)